laminas/laminas-inputfilter/docs/book/cookbook/input-filter-in-forms.md

 # Using Input Filters in Forms of laminas-form

-The following examples shows _two_ potential use cases of laminas-inputfilter within [laminas-form](https://docs.laminas.dev/laminas-form/).
+The following examples show _two_ potential use cases of laminas-inputfilter within [laminas-form](https://docs.laminas.dev/laminas-form/).

 ## Define the Input Filter in a Form